berzerk0/GitPage/CTF-Writeups/Zico-Vulnhub.md

 Since we are dealing with a VulnHub VM, we need to set it up on our __HOST ONLY__<br>
 network.
 This box is intentionally vulnerable, why hook it up to your real network?

- Depending on how you've set up your host-only network, you may need to sniff it out with nmap.
+ Depending on how you've set up your host-only network, you may need to use `nmap` to determine the machine's IP.

   `nmap -sn 192.168.56.0/24`